crepinini/nosql_group_project/README.md

 ## User connection

 You can sign in with each profile.
 The password uses the first name in lowercase followed by `123`; for `nirina_c`, the password is `nirina123`.
 The Flask API does not output passwords, so use the JSON file when you need to confirm them.
-You can also create profile entries and sign in with them to try the functions from the platform (see `data/users_data.json` for password).
+You can also create profile entries and sign in with them to try the functions from the platform (see `data/users_data.json` for passwords).

 ## docker-compose workflow
 ### Workflow